juanpc2018/Amiga-Guide-4000-4000T/README.md

 Newer PSU's have much better [80 Plus](https://en.wikipedia.org/wiki/80_Plus#Efficiency_level_certifications) Efficiency </br>
 SFF & SFF-L Power Supplys are smaller vs. Standard ATX's PSU's. </br>
 BUT...
 Older Machines were designed to require more Amps/Watts at 5v rail, and less at 12v rail, </br>
-Newer machines is the opposite, are designed to require more Amps/Watts at 12v rail, and less at 5v. </br>
+Newer machines are the opposite: designed to require more Amps/Watts at 12v rail, and less at 5v. </br>

+That means: </br>
-That means that Original Amiga 4000T PSU is "250watts total" but has 26 Amps for the 5v rail "130w Limit". </br>
+Original Amiga 4000T PSU is "250watts total" but has 26 Amps for the 5v rail "130w Limit". </br>
-To replace with a Newer PSU, requires a 850w, smaller PSU's dont have enough Watts at 5v rail. </br>
+To replace with a Newer ATX PSU, requires a 850w, smaller PSU's don't have enough Watts at 5v rail. </br>

+Recommended: </br>
-Recommended: Titanium, because efficiency lowers -4% to 90% when used at less or more than 50% load, </br>
+Titanium, because efficiency lowers -4% to 90% when used at less or more than 50% load, </br>
 [Corsair AX850](https://www.corsair.com/us/en/p/psu/cp-9020151-na/ax-series-ax850-850-watt-80-plus-titanium-certified-fully-modular-atx-psu-cp-9020151-na) has 20A, -6A short, AX1000 has 25A, -1A short. </br>
 Silverstone [ST70F-TI](https://www.silverstonetek.com/en/product/info/power-supplies/ST70F-TI/) "700w" is 22A, -3A short on 5V rail. </br>
 Silverstone [SX800-LTI](https://www.silverstonetek.com/en/product/info/power-supplies/SX800-LTI/) "800" SFF-L "Not-ATX size, smaller" is 15A, -9A shorter at 5v. </br>